Child Exploitation and Serious Violence Programme

 • Many parents in Black and ethnic communities face multiple challenges which might limit their capacity to protect their children from different forms of abuse, harm and exploitation outside the home.
 These challenges include no recourse to public funds which limits the family’s capacity to care for their children, language barriers, mental health problems, unemployment and other factors.

 Parents might be at risk themselves from threats of violence from traffickers based on false accusations that money is owed to them.
+They might also find it difficult to navigate the statutory systems, due to eg language barriers, hence experience difficulty in accessing support and assistance for their children.

 • Many children at risk of child exploitation and trafficking also have different forms of neurodivergence.
 Without access to early help and support for parents to help meet their needs, children might be vulnerable to grooming, recruitment and trafficking for different forms of exploitation especially county lines drug trafficking which is a growing problem across Manchester.